nagaraj-real/agent-builder-api/README.md

    pip install -r requirements.txt
    ```

-2. Set model name and API key in **.env** file
+2. Set the model name and API key in **.env** file

    ```env
    OPENAI_API_KEY="sk----"
    MODEL_NAME="openai"
    ```

-3. Start server in new terminal
+3. Start the server in the new terminal

    ```sh
    python -m agentbuilder.main